DevExpress/OBSOLETE_EF-Core-Security/README.md

 #### Direct Acccess to the Entity Framework DBContext
 The [.NET C# Console demo](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityConsoleDemo) example demonstrates how to use the EF DBContext directly.
-#### Install
-In Visial Studio, you can use the [GitHub Extension for VisualStudio](https://visualstudio.github.com/) to clone this repository.

-All required external binaries are located in the [EFCoreSecurity/EFCore-bin](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity/EFCore-bin) folder.